ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - golf
   - name: Michele Barnes
     jobtitle: Sales Administrator
-    bio: Michele is our bubbly sales office administrator who covers a variety of responsible roles including, processing customer orders and dealing with customer queries.
-She is a devoted grandma and a real bookworm.
+    bio: Michele is our bubbly sales office administrator who is the backbone of our covers a variety of responsible roles including processing customer orders and dealing with customer queries.
+Our customers always speak so highly of Michele because she helps promptly and professionally.
+She is committed to giving customers a quality service With over is a devoted grandma and a real bookworm.
     image: /img/team11-1-.png
     interests:
       - reading